AMAIOLAMO/ps2algo/README.md

 into human readable algorithm instructions!

 Written to solve for people who are lazy to write long algorithm text, and just want to write code.
+It's actually just a funny little parsing project, I am not intending to improve or maintain this.

 ## prerequisite
 your need `make`, so install make for yourself.